 This page is also availabel in: Spanish

-The National Museum of History is located in the historic Chapultepec Castle.
+The National Museum of History located in the historic Chapultepec Castle.
 This castle, which strictly speaking is not considered one, was built from 1785 to 1787.
 The Viceroy Bernardo de Gálvez ordered its construction with the purpose of creating a resting place for viceroys during their stay in New Spain.

 Once the vice-regal period ended, the building had a variety of uses.
 It became the seat of the Military School, and the place where the decisive battle in the Mexican-American War against the United States Army in 1847 took place.
-It was also the imperial residence of Maximilian and Carlota, and finally, the residence of various Mexican Presidents.
+It was also the imperial residence of Maximilian and Carlota, and finally, residence of various Mexican Presidents.

 General Lazaro Cardenas ordered the building turned into a space in which collections and objects owned by historical figures in Mexico’s history be kept